martinm07/gabor-molnar-engineering/Guidance Document Editor.md

 The `backwardUpdateMap` is keyed in the previous version of the HTML string.
 Add-type patches always refer to a node that exists in the new HTML string.
 The `forwardUpdateMap` which is keyed in the new HTML string is satisfied by this.
 The `backwardUpdateMap` is keyed in the previous HTML string, but is only applied to the patches when they do indeed become the "previous HTML string".

+**Think through how to populate the `ephemeralNodeMap`**

+We have an add-type patch being processed in the old patches.
+Due to the latest set of patches it is now adding an ephemeral node (can be seen by the `backStart` value) We add in the `forwardStart` info to `ephemeralNodeMap` (preceding node to be used instead for patches in their forward direction)
+    Can this node itself be an ephemeral node?
+    It can be, but it will already have been adjusted for due to the order of processing the old patches from top-to-bottom (we're guaranteed to start with a reference to a fresh node, and will be able to work our way down) so there's no need to worry.
+We search for the remove-type patch that removes this ephemeral node in the new patches and set that `backStart` info to `ephemeralNodeMap`
+(preceding node to be used instead for patches in their BACKWARD direction)
+    Can this node itself be an ephemeral node?
+    Firstly, it IS possible for this node to be different from the one that patches should use in the forward direction;
+      if first the ephemeral node is added, then the node preceding it is deleted, then the ephemeral node is deleted, the forwards direction will refer to that node which gets deleted later (and that's fine since the node won't actually be deleted yet when the patch is processed), and the backwards direction will refer to whatever node precedes the deleted node (since the patch is created after the node is deleted, this will naturally happen). and so indeed it SHOULD be possible for this backwards-direction node to itself be ephemeral, so ...When we find the relevant remove-type patch, we process the `backStart` value, mapping it to the base HTML string if it came from `docsyncing` with `mapBackStart` set to false, and IF it CAN'T be mapped to the base HTML string, then the `backStart` of this remove-type patch refers to another ephemeral node.
+The problem is, this other ephemeral node may not be processed yet into `ephemeralNodeMap`.
+Thus, **instead of that:**

+We first process the new patches in the *reverse* order, mapping those than need to be mapped to the base HTML string, and separately seeing which remove-type patches are removing ephemeral nodes (through the checking of if the `forwardStart` value was able to be mapped to the base HTML string) and adding *only the `backStart` info* (no searching for the patch which adds the ephemeral node to complete the entry) to the `ephemeralNodeMap`.
+> By processing them in the reverse order, any remove-type patches whose `backStart` refers to an ephemeral node will only be processed after the remove-type patch which actually removes that ephemeral node (because there can be no references to a node after the patch that removes said node).

+After doing this processing on all the new patches, we can process all the old patches.
+There, when we encounter an add-type patches which *adds* in an ephemeral node, we *only add in the `forwardStart` info* to the `ephemeralNodeMap` (which should at this point already have the `backStart` info filled in).
+When we encounter other add-type patches whose `forwardStart` refers to an ephemeral node, we can use the map rest assured it'll already be filled in with the relevant info.
+When we encounter other remove-type patches whose `backStart` refers to an ephemeral node, we can also use the map rest assured that the `backStart` info of all the ephemeral nodes has already been filled into the map.

+After processing the old patches, we can process the new patches again (this time not in reverse order, though it truly shouldn't matter) for add-type patches with `forwardStart` values referring to ephemeral nodes.